 Volunteers are at the heart of Sheffield Carers Centre.
-Join our team of volunteers and help us reach out to and support 12,000 unpaid carers across the city.
+Join our team of volunteers and help us reach out to and support over 12,000 unpaid carers across the city.

 Advice Line Support

 Our ‘Advice Line Support’ role involves volunteers making telephone calls to carers who have been referred to the Carers Centre and who are on a waiting list for support.
 Volunteers give information about the support that can be provided by Sheffield Carers Centre and find out about any further support needs they may have.

 Community Connect telephone befriending service

 *Please note: we are not currently recruiting for the Community Connect role.*